 Sixteen days after the mysterious disappearance of the Malaysian Airlines airplane, the tragic confirmation of what was feared arrived through a short message.
 The SMS contained this short message: “Malaysian Airlines is deeply concerned to communicate that we assume, beyond any reasonable doubt, that H370 plane was lost and no one on board survived.
 As you will hear in the next hours from Malaysian Prime Minister, we must accept that all proofs hint at the fact that the plane fell in the Southern Indian Ocean”.
 Sender: the airline company.
 Recipient: relatives of the victims of H370 flight.

-The index of Reputation Institute – that evaluates the reputation of big companies every year – is built on criteria such as trust, admiration, respect and esteem, besides values such as innovation, business management and quality of performances.
+The index of Reputation Institute – that evaluates the reputation of big companies every year – is built on criteria such as trust, admiration, respect, and esteem, besides values such as innovation, business management, and quality of performances.
 Do you remember the case of Crash Air France 447?
-On June 1 2009 it cost life to 3 pilots, 9 workers and 216 passengers on the route from Rio de Janeiro to Paris.
+On June 1 2009 it cost life to 3 pilots, 9 workers, and 216 passengers on the route from Rio de Janeiro to Paris.
 It took years to the Bureau d’Enquêtes et d’Analyses pour la sécuritée de l’aviation civile to give answers regarding the causes of the accident.
 At least, in that case we knew what happened.
-Before this accident, Air France had an excellent reputation about crisis management, and in fact it sold its consultancy on the correct behaviour to adopt in extreme cases to other companies.
+Before this accident, Air France had an excellent reputation for crisis management, and in fact it sold its consultancy on the correct behavior to adopt in extreme cases to other companies.

-Most crises go through three phases: emotions, controversies and causes.
-The challenge consists in containing the debate.
-Controversy is faced by cutting off speculations.
+Most crises go through three phases: emotions, controversies, and causes.
+The challenge consists of containing the debate.
+The controversy is faced by cutting off speculations.
 In order to overcome it, and when there is no chance to blame someone for the events (for example suppliers, foreign authorities or dishonest employees) the only possibility left is to immediately acknowledge the accident without trying to diminish the events or to demonstrate that everything was done in order to face the situation.
 In fact, public opinion accepts that a company with an excellent reputation can commit a mistake.

 By now, texting is the most popular form of communication.
 Actually, the concept of written text has been overtaken by a visual form of communication made of emoticons: a crying face means that a “tragedy” is taking place!
-Portable devices have disrupted the rules of human communication made of gestures, hugs and real socialisation.
+Portable devices have disrupted the rules of human communication made of gestures, hugs, and real socialization.
 Nowadays, one SMS is enough to express your love to a person.

 The era of computer and social networks has marked a turning point in everyone’s life and we cannot be shocked if an SMS was used to transmit tragic news.
 SMS are nowadays the most private, intimate communications medium.

-Is this a disenchanted, harsh, inacceptable conclusion?
+Is this a disenchanted, harsh, unacceptable conclusion?
 Maybe yes, today that we observe the first case of worldwide communication of a solved crisis (by now), with a simple, yet effective SMS.